iris-hunkeler/cloud-to-do-app/docs/HowToOnAWS.md

   * Capacity mode “On-demand”
   * Click “Create table”

-## … create a Lambda function
+## Create a Lambda function
-* Go to AWS Lambda → click “Create function”
-* Settings
-  * Select “Author from scratch”
+* Similar as before, but this time use the following settings:
-  * Function name: e.g. stateless-do-to
+  * Function name: e.g. crud-to-do
   * Runtime: Python 3.10
   * Open “Change default execution role” and switch it to “Use an existing role”
   * Select our previously created “todo-lambda-role”
-  * Leave the rest at default settings
-  * Click “Create function”
+* Copy the code for the function: [crud-to-do](../lambda_functions/crud-to-do/app.py)
+  * in the same folder, you can also find test events

-## … create a API Gateway
+## Create a API Gateway
 * Go to API Gateway
+* Click "Create API"
+* Scroll to REST API and Click "Build"
+  * API name: e.g. to-do-api
+  * Click "Create API"
 * Click Actions → Create Resource
   * Resource Name: To Dos
   * Resource Path: automatically set to “to-dos” based on name